joshuahwfwEE/vdma-control/README.md

 functions in files:

-1. APIs: this files contains the
+1. APIs: this file contains the reference APIs to control the FrameBuffer.
+2. addition source: this file contains the reference APIs to implement Addaptive Sync function.
+3. VDMA test: this file contains a simple test to active VDMA to acess memory, you can check ila in vivado to anlysis if the waveform is correct or not.

 <span style="font-size:24px">Support enviroment:</span>
 vivado 2020.2, vitis 2020.2